Paddler Training and Tips

 Canoeing WA have put together a first time paddlers course for those who want to prepare for the 19.7km crossing of the 2020 Rottnest Channel Swim.
 We expect details for this course will be available soon.
 Once ready they will be posted here.

 Also visit the Indian Ocean Paddlers website for safety tips.

-These notes have been prepared by Canoeing Western Australia Inc.
+These notes have been prepared by Paddle Western Australia Inc.

 • Be aware of the scope of conditions you may encounter.